UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/empty.png)

-The left part is called the "side view" and the right part is called the "main view".
+The left part is called the "side view" and the middle part is called the "main view".

 First, save this design into a file by pressing the "Save" button.
 Name the file `24_helix_rectangle.dna`.
 Although the design is saved in your browser's local storage, be sure to save the file to disk periodically using the "Save" button.